-The ELI Pro Bono Clearinghouse works closely with partner organizations that are dedicated to helping environmental justice communities find the experts they need.
-These partners set the standard for pro bono environmental work and help expand the Clearinghouse’s reach and impact, vetting and sharing matters that arise across the country and globe.
+The ELI Pro Bono Clearinghouse works closely with partner organizations that are dedicated to helping Environmental Justice communities find the experts they need.
 The Clearinghouse is committed to regularly posting these matters and engaging with our partners to amplify their impact.
 Please find brief descriptions of our partners below.

 The Anthropocene Alliance (A2) is a nonprofit that empowers frontline communities by providing them with organizing support, scientific and technical guidance, and greater access to foundation and government funding.
 They support more than 100 member-communities in 35 U.S. states and territories.
 A2 places a special priority on people who have disproportionately suffered from the worst environmental impacts, like low-income, Black, Latinx, Native American, and other underserved communities.

 Founded in 1967, the Chesapeake Bay Foundation (CBF) is the largest independent conservation organization dedicated solely to saving the Bay.
 Serving as a watchdog, CBF fights for effective, science-based solutions to the pollution degrading the Chesapeake Bay and its rivers and streams.
 CBF's Litigation Department uses carefully chosen legal action as another tool for advancing the restoration and protection of the Chesapeake Bay and works closely with communities throughout the watershed to identify opportunities to address and prevent environmental injustices.